-All students are REQUIRED to provide the following health documents to the Health and Wellness Center PRIOR TO ATTENDANCE.
+All students are REQUIRED to provide the following health documents to the Health and Wellness Center before August 15 for Fall admission and January 15 for spring.

 - 1. Immunizations Mandatory for all students registered for six (6) or more credits.
 Non-compliant students will be de-registered pursuant to the directives of the law. - a) Measles, Mumps and Rubella (MMR) NYS Health Law § 2165 requires all on campus students provide documentation of immunity to MMR.
-Persons born prior to 1/1/57 are exempt.

-Required documentation:

-- ✓ Measles: Two dates of immunization given after 1967 AND on/or after the 1st birthday - ✓ Mumps: One date of immunization given on/or after the 1st birthday - ✓ Rubella: One date of immunization given on/or after the 1st birthday OR - ✓ Titers: Date AND positive results of the measles titer, and/or mumps titer and/or rubella titer - b) Meningococcal Meningitis NYS Health Law § 2167 requires all on or off campus students provide the following documentation: - One date of the meningococcal immunization given within the past 10 years OR - ✓ Completion of the Meningococcal Information Response Form indicating acknowledgement of meningococcal disease risks and refusal of the meningococcal meningitis immunization signed by the student (or student's parent/guardian if under 18 years old).
-The Meningococcal Information Response Form is enclosed in the admission packet.

-- 2. Health History and Physical Examination within the last two (2) years - Mandatory for all students registered for twelve (12) or more credits.
+Persons born prior to 1/1/57 are exempt. - Required documentation: - ✓ Measles: Two dates of immunization given after 1967 AND on/or no more than 4 days prior to the first birthday - ✓ Mumps: One date of immunization given on/or no more than 4 days prior to the first birthday - Rubella: One date of immunization given on/or no more than 4 days prior to the first birthday OR - ✓ Titers: Date AND positive results of the measles titer, and/or mumps titer and/or rubella titer - b) Meningococcal Meningitis NYS Health Law § 2167 requires all on or off campus students provide the following documentation: - One date of the meningococcal immunization given within the past 10 years OR - ✓ Completion of the Meningococcal Information Response Form indicating acknowledgement of meningococcal disease risks and refusal of the meningococcal meningitis immunization signed by the student (or student's parent/guardian if under 18 years old).
+The Meningococcal Information Response Form is enclosed in the admission packet. - 2.
+Health History and Physical Examination within the last two (2) years - Mandatory for all students registered for twelve (12) or more credits.
 The student may only receive clinical services at the Health & Wellness Center after the health history and physical examination have been submitted.
 Full-time students will not be permitted to register for another term until this health requirement has been met. - 3.
-Health Insurance Mandatory for all students registered for twelve (12) or more credits.
-All full-time students must possess some type of health insurance.
-SUNYIT provides a basic, economical health insurance plan for students who need coverage or wish to purchase additional coverage. - a) Domestic Health Insurance Policy EACH semester all domestic students taking twelve (12) or more credits are automatically billed for a health insurance policy as designated by SUNYIT.
-If a student has other health insurance coverage, i.e. under a parent or employer, and the student does not wish to purchase the SUNYIT designated health insurance, a waiver must be completed prior to attendance EACH semester.
+Medical Insurance Mandatory for all students registered for twelve (12) or more credits.
+All full-time students must possess some type of medical insurance.
+SUNYIT provides a basic, economical medical insurance plan for students who need coverage or wish to purchase additional coverage.

+a) Domestic Medical Insurance Policy -EACH semester all domestic students taking twelve (12) or more credits are automatically billed for a medical insurance policy as designated by SUNYIT.
+If a student has other medical insurance coverage, i.e. under a parent or employer, and the student does not wish to purchase the SUNYIT designated medical insurance, a waiver must be completed prior to attendance EACH semester.
 Automatic billing will occur, if a waiver is not completed EACH semester.
-The health insurance waiver e-mail address: www.sunyit.edu - Quick Links/ Campus Intranet/Personal Information/Health Insurance Waiver.
+The medical insurance waiver is online: http://healthwaiver.sunyit.edu.

-Students taking less than twelve (12) credits are not billed for the health insurance designated by SUNYIT but may purchase it at the Business Office each semester.
+Students taking less than twelve (12) credits are not billed for the medical insurance designated by SUNYIT but may purchase it at the Business Office each semester.

-b) International Health Insurance Policy - The State University of New York requires all international students entering the country for study or research, or any US student studying abroad in a SUNY sponsored program purchase a SUNY health insurance policy.
-Health insurance information is mailed upon admission and students are automatically billed.
+b) International Medical Insurance Policy - The State University of New York requires all international students entering the country for study or research, or any US student studying abroad in a SUNY sponsored program purchase a SUNY medical insurance policy.
+Medical insurance information is mailed upon admission and students are automatically billed.